Kilmacanogue National School

 The children should follow the rules of the classroom as devised by the class teacher and the children.
 They know that inappropriate behaviour which interferes with teaching and learning will be noted by the class teacher and a record will be kept.
 It is important for children to take responsibility for any inappropriate behaviour and to understand that there are consequences for any misbehaviour in the class and that they will be subject to such sanctions as are deemed necessary and appropriate by the class teacher.
 These sanctions could include the following:

 Should the child’s name be taken by the class teacher three times in any one day, the child will be sent to the office where his/her name will go into the principal’s book.
+(During COVID-19, children will not be sent to the office but Miss Murray, the Principal, will be informed by the class teacher).
 Should the child’s name appear three times in the principal’s book, the child’s parents will be contacted and an appointment will be made for them to call into the office to discuss the child’s behaviour with the class teacher and the Principal, Miss Murray.

 We have found that this acts as a deterrent for the minor infringements and it also allows the child the opportunity to try to improve his/her behaviour.
-The school is proud to be able to say that rarely has the Principal had to speak to parents about their child’s misbehaviour.
-The Principal encourages the teachers to inform her of any concerns they may have regarding a child’s behaviour.
+The school is proud to be able to say that rarely has the Principal, Miss Murray, had to speak to parents about their child’s misbehaviour.
+Miss Murray, encourages the teachers to inform her of any concerns they may have regarding a child’s behaviour.
 She visits each class regularly and the children know that she is there to help and encourage them and listen to any concerns they may have.

 Levels of Inappropriate Behaviour